alansfyeung/248acu-website/_pages/ranks-in-the-aac.md

 ### Cadet (CDT)/Cadet Recruit (CDTREC)

 {% capture caption_cdt %}
-Cadet Recruits and Cadets do not wear a rank slide (as opposed Private PTE in the Australian Army, who wear a rank slide with no insignia).
-Upon advancement from CDTREC to CDT, the cadet is eligible to wear the Australian National Flag patch (high visibility) on the left shoulder.
+Cadet Recruits and Cadets do not wear a rank slide.
+Upon advancement from CDTREC to CDT, a cadet is eligible to wear the Australian National Flag on the left shoulder of their general duty uniform.
 {% endcapture %}
 {% include badge-of-rank.html caption=caption_cdt %}

 ### Cadet Lance Corporal (CDTLCPL)

 {% capture caption_cdtlcpl %}
-Cadet Lance Corporals wear an insignia of one chevron, and are usually senior cadets or Section 2ICs.
-A CDTLCPL is to be addressed as "(Lance) Corporal" by their subordinates.
+Cadet Lance Corporals wear an insignia of one chevron, and are usually Section<sup>1</sup> 2ICs or perform a specialist role within the cadet unit.
+A CDTLCPL is to be addressed as "(Lance) Corporal" by their subordinates, where "Lance" is sometimes dropped for brevity.
 {% endcapture %}
 {% include badge-of-rank.html rank="cdtlcpl" caption=caption_cdtlcpl %}